NancyZhang26/silly_blog/posts/clubbingpackagept1.md

 I guess ***<u>if they were giving us a hard time paying, then we shouldn’t pay at all.***</u> But we paid.
 Because Mr. President, I like the US air.
 I wanna stay here for a little longer.

 Then we saw one of the most familiar faces from Deis.
 Watty was shocked as if the meter started talking — It was Daniel. ***<u>Daniel Shemesh from the men’s team.***</u> Is the city too small, or were we related in another life?
 Anyways, great to see a Deis face.
 Danny looked at us up and down and smirked, “You two are all dressed up!
 Where are you going?”
-Before I could process the plot twist, Watty answered, “Clubbing!”
+Before I could process the plot twist, Watty answered with an innocent excitedness, “Clubbing!”

 Now I am nervous that I will have to provide the most unforgettable clubbing experience to my homie.
 But it is a Thursday evening, and I am sober and even ***<u>more sober than I was before my OS exam.***</u> We will see.